-The rest of this article will concentrate on fishing in this type of estuary, and does not cover fishing from larger types of estuary.
+The rest of this article will concentrate on fishing in this type of estuary, and does not cover fishing from larger types of estuaries.

 Features of an Estuary

-While fishing from the beaches and parts around the outside of an estuary can require tackle and tactics which are similar to usual beach fishing, fishing within an estuary generally offers sheltered and calm conditions due the semi-enclosed environment, meaning that long-distance casting and heavy tackle is not necessary, and anglers can scale down the tackle they use.
+As the semi-enclosed environment of the estuary protects it from the weather conditions of the open sea, estuaries offer calm and sheltered fishing.
 Most estuaries contain sandbanks and sandbars which are revealed as the tide goes out, and boat moorings, harbours and other man-made structures can often be present in this part of larger estuaries, as well as smaller creeks which branch away from the estuary.
-Estuaries also contain brackish water (water with a salinity of 0.5 – 3% salinity, whereas sea water is 3 – 5% salinity) with the salinity of the water obviously dropping as the distance from the mouth of the river increases.
+Estuaries also contain brackish water (water with a salinity of 0.5 – 3% salinity compared to sea water which has a sailinty level of 3 – 5%) with the salinity of the water obviously dropping as the distance from the mouth of the river increases.
 The mix of saltwater and freshwater conditions can produce an interesting combination of species and some productive fishing.
 Moving further up the river may be grassy riverbanks which look more like a freshwater fishing environment, although certain saltwater species can be caught surprisingly far inland in many parts of the country, meaning that the dividing line between sea fishing stopping and freshwater fishing beginning is often blurred.

-Bass – Bass can often be found in estuaries, with smaller school bass preferring the sheltered conditions which esuaries offers.
-Many immature bass will stay in in and around estuaries for the early part of their lives, only moving away into deeper water when they are nearing fully grown size.
-However, larger bass can also enter estuaries if a food sources is present, such as peeling crabs in the spring or large numbers of small fish in the summer.
+Bass – Bass can often be found in estuaries, with smaller school bass preferring the sheltered conditions which estuaries offers.
+Many immature bass will stay in and around estuaries for the early part of their lives, only moving away into deeper water when they are nearing fully grown size.
+Larger bass can also enter estuaries if a food source is present, such as peeling crabs in the spring or large numbers of small prey fish in the summer.

 Flounder – The humble flounder is able to adapt to extremely low levels of salinity and can be found so far up rivers in some parts of the country that they are living in an almost entirely freshwater environment fifty or sixty miles inland.
-This, combined with the fact that flounder are often found feeding in very shallow water (sometimes just inches deep) mean that flounder are a very common species in estuaries and the nearby beaches.
+This, combined with the fact that flounder are often found feeding in very shallow water (sometimes just inches deep) mean that flounder is a very common species in estuaries.

-Silver eels – The silver eel has an extremely complicated life cycle (see more on the full article on silver eels here) and spends its early life in the sea, before migrating up rivers and then, in the later part of its life heading back down rivers and out to the sea.
+Silver eels – The silver eel has an extremely complicated life cycle (see more on the full article on silver eels here) and spends its early life in the sea, before migrating up rivers and then, in the later part of its life heading back down rivers and to the sea to migrate.
 Because of this catadromous life-cycle silver eels are often present in estuaries and are a target of many estuary anglers.

 Mullet – The three species of true mullet found in UK waters can often be found in estuaries as they prefer sheltered and calm waters.
 Mullet will often be found in the creeks and inlets which branch off from an estuary, and if an estuary has a sheltered harbour or marina mullet may also be present in these areas.
 While mullet are difficult to locate, and even harder to catch, estuaries are often favoured by anglers looking to target this species.